 Level 4: Swans

-(White 3/4-sleeve leotard, black alignment belt, ribbons sewn on slippers.)
+(White 3/4-sleeve leotard, black alignment belt, pink seamed tights, ribbons sewn on slippers.)
 The focus is placed on increased strength and stability in various turns sur les demi-pointes -- high on the balls of the feet on half-toe.
 The defining characteristic of this year is the development of smooth connection of movement throughout the entire body.
 Older Swans who demonstrate exceptional alignment, strength, and core and ankle stability will have an opportunity to start beginning pointe work at the barre.
 Younger Swans are encouraged to repeat this year.

 Upon earning a Swan certificate, students who would like to pursue a career in classical ballet or dance will be referred to schools that offer excellent pre-professional advanced training, in addition to regular performance opportunities.
 The conclusion of this year is met with a performance for parents on the final Parent Observation Day; it's a magical day filled with joy, completion, new beginnings, and beautiful emotions.